Resource: BiPOC Religion and AIDS Activism

 Workshop: Queering Religious Archives

 This three-hour workshop, situated in a library or archive, introduces students in college, seminary, or graduate school to researching LGBTQ subjects using primary-source documents.
+Winner of LGBTQ-RAN's Educational Resource Prize in 2021.

 Tag Scavenger Hunt